Make a Wish

 Judge, edit, and refine

-Lastly, go through each idea and judge them critically.
+Lastly, review each idea and judge it critically.
 Which ideas are possible to accomplish within your budget and timeframe?
 Which ideas will inspire your customers?
 Which ideas solve the problem the best?
-Do some research if needed then edit and refine the concepts until you have your plan in place.
+Do some research if needed, then edit and refine the concepts until you have your plan in place.

 The Lotus Blossom Technique